This page is constantly being updated with new questions and answers. We encourage you to check back frequently.

 Required vaccinations can change in the event of a public health concern.

-A: Unfortunately, our application fee waivers and scholarship opportunities are only open to students who are U.S. citizens or permanent residents, and students who hold undocumented or DACA (Deferred Action for Childhood Arrivals) status and are enrolled in a U.S. school.
+A: Regrettably, our application fee waivers and scholarship opportunities are only open to students who are U.S. citizens or permanent residents, and students who hold undocumented or DACA (Deferred Action for Childhood Arrivals) status and are enrolled in a U.S. school.
 If you are an international student seeking scholarship funds, you should speak to a school administrator in your country about possible sources of financial aid for highly motivated students for this type of study.

 A: Not necessarily.
 Consideration for a Sibley or PPSD Scholarship is a separate process which requires completion of a scholarship application and submission of any required forms by the specified deadline.
 Please see the Scholarship Opportunities webpage for eligibility, deadlines, and processes for applying.